-The class president or a suitable designee of each class will serve as a representative to the program Advisory Committee.
+The senior class president or a suitable designee will serve as a representative to the program Advisory Committee.
 Any appropriate concerns should be communicated to the student representative prior to a scheduled meeting.
 The Advisory Committee meets at least once each year and a Student Report is given to the group.